smxi/acxi/README.txt

 If you run acxi routinely, it will just copy/sync over changed or new files.
-Note that acxi will not change to a different compression level already compressed versions, so if you want to change your compression levels, you have to remove the audio files or directories from your compressed collection and redo them.
+Note that acxi will not change to a different compression level already compressed versions, so if you want to change your compression levels, you have to use the -f/--force option.

 ========================================================================
 DEPENDENCIES